-Silent reading is not a time filler activity, it is an important part of any middle school English Language Arts classrooms.
+Silent reading is not a time-filler activity, it is an important part of any middle school English Language Arts classroom.
 Make the most out of your student’s independent reading time by trying out these four tips.

 Helping students become good independent readers is not a quick task.
 It requires time, patience and effort.
 Read about the great ideas shared by other teachers on how they keep students engaged during independent reading.